Julia-F-S/a-o-tool/README.md

     ```
     nextflow run seq_refinement_pipeline.nf -with-docker jfsoellner/a-o-tool_dependencies --configFile <your config file>
     ```
+  - the Docker image jfsoellner/a-o-tool_dependencies contains all required software and will be pulled automatically

 # Input
 The pipeline requires a config file in json format.
 To start the pipeline use: